Gear: Backlash

 Backlash is the error in motion that occurs when gears change direction.
 It exists because there is always some gap between the trailing face of the driving tooth and the leading face of the tooth behind it on the driven gear, and that gap must be closed before force can be transferred in the new direction.
 The term "backlash" can also be used to refer to the size of the gap, not just the phenomenon it causes; thus, one could speak of a pair of gears as having, for example, "0.1 mm of backlash."
 A pair of gears could be designed to have zero backlash, but this would presuppose perfection in manufacturing, uniform thermal expansion characteristics throughout the system, and no lubricant.
 Therefore, gear pairs are designed to have some backlash.
 It is usually provided by reducing the tooth thickness of each gear by half the desired gap distance.
 In the case of a large gear and a small pinion, however, the backlash is usually taken entirely off the gear and the pinion is given full sized teeth.
 Backlash can also be provided by moving the gears further apart.
 The backlash of a gear train equals the sum of the backlash of each pair of gears, so in long trains backlash can become a problem.

 For situations that require precision, such as instrumentation and control, backlash can be minimized through one of several techniques.
 For instance, the gear can be split along a plane perpendicular to the axis, one half fixed to the shaft in the usual manner, the other half placed alongside it, free to rotate about the shaft, but with springs between the two-halves providing relative torque between them, so that one achieves, in effect, a single gear with expanding teeth.
 Another method involves tapering the teeth in the axial direction and letting the gear slide in the axial direction to take up slack.

-Shifting of gears

-In some machines (e.g., automobiles) it is necessary to alter the gear ratio to suit the task, a process known as gear shifting or changing gear.
-There are several ways of shifting gears, for example: